 - Of any sanction(s) the student must fulfill, and any applicable deadlines, if found responsible.

-- sanctions provide a framework for behavioral change to assist the resident in learning other ways of conducting himself/herself without violating policies;
+- Provide a framework for behavioral change to assist the resident in learning other ways of conducting himself/herself without violating policies;

 - Presentation of new or relevant information that was unavailable at the time of the original Incident Review Meeting;